NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

 			return SUCCESS;
 		}

-		//search for the record id (recid) correspoding to the attribute with attribute name attrName and with value attrval
+		//search for the record id (recid) correspoding to the attribute with attribute name attrName and with value attrVal
 		recid = linear_search(relId, attrName, attrVal, op);
 	}
 	else{ //if Index exists for the attribute